johnmartinsson/bioacoustic-monitoring-hardware/akulab-2025/aux-history/f3_timestamp_experiments.md

 This document summarizes key learnings and techniques for long-term audio recording using a Zoom F3 as a USB audio interface with `ffmpeg` on Ubuntu, focusing on achieving precise timestamping for synchronization with a separate video stream.

+The most reliable and professional way to achieve sync would be to jam sync microphones and cameras using a common Timecode source.
+However, the F8 Pro does not support jam sync in USB Audio Interface mode, so we need to do something else.

 ## 1. Device Connection & Initial Setup (Zoom F3)

 *   **REC/HOLD Switch:** Must **NOT** be in the "HOLD" position to power on or operate the F3.
 This is a common cause for the device appearing "dead."